-

 Arjuna has demonstrated anti-bacterial, anti-viral and anti-mutagenic activity against certain strains such as salmonella, E.coli and HIV.
 In addition, it has also shown the ability to heal damaged and wounded skin cells, and prevent the growth of tumours.

-Into the heart of Arjuna
+Into the heart of arjuna

 Arjuna is first and foremost a cardio tonic.
 Arjuna is specifically indicated for all heart based conditions, strengthening, nourishing and repairing heart and blood vessel tissue.
 It will influence a reduction in any inflammation and congestion that may be impairing heart function but also support any emotional tension and anxiety affecting the organ.